 - C0onservative provisions amounted to QAR 203.9 million

 - Aside from COVID-19 negative impact, a profit of QAR 12.3 million attributable to equity holders of the bank was recorded compared with a net profit of QAR 3.2 million of the same period of 2019.

 Qatar First Bank L.L.C.
-(Public) “QFB”, a leading Shari’ah compliant bank based in Qatar, regulated by QFCRA and listed on the Qatar Stock Exchange (QSE), has released its financial results for the three-months period ended 31 March 2019, reporting a net profit of QAR 3.2 million attributable to equity-holders of the bank, compared with a net loss of QAR 47.1 million in the same period of 2018, as well as a 71% increase in revenues of QAR 57.5 million, compared with QAR 33.6 million in the same period of 2018.
+(Public) “QFB”, a leading Shari’ah compliant bank based in Qatar, regulated by QFCRA and listed on the Qatar Stock Exchange (QSE), released its financial results for the three-months period ended 31 March 2020.
+This disclosure comes amid the current unprecedented conditions of the COVID-19 virus crisis, which has shown a negative impact on the financial results of many sectors and companies around the world, especially the financial and banking sector.

-Sheikh Faisal bin Thani Al-Thani, new QFB Chairman, said:
+HE Sheikh.
+Faisal bin Thani Al-Thani, QFB Chairman, commented:

 “Despite the bank’s good operational performance over the first quarter where the overall adopted strategy objectives were realized, the unexpected crisis of the COVID-19 had a significant negative impact on the announced results.
 It entailed one-off provisions in line with the best practices in place by regional and international banks, however, the good news the good operational results is a clear indication of the success of the new strategy and its profitability even in light of these unfavorable and unprecedented macroeconomic conditions.
 The success of the strategy invites us to adopt an optimistic outlook for the bank and its business model.”